 2980 R.M.
 Ward Road, Ponce De Leon, FL 32455.

 [email protected].
-Open: Call for U Pick Hours.
+Open: usually the month of June, Call for U Pick Hours.
 Directions:

 Tison Blueberries - Blueberries

 1407 North Waukesha Street (Highway 79, North), Bonifay, FL 32425.
 Phone:

 850-547-4696.
 Open: May through July, Monday to Saturday from 8am to 8pm,